Brazil judge delays Imcopa plant auction after Bunge seeks more info

 By Ana Mano

-The auction of the two plants by privately owned Imcopa group, rescheduled to Feb.
+The sale of the two plants by privately owned Imcopa group, rescheduled to Feb.
 17 from Dec.
 4, is part of the seller's plan to emerge from bankruptcy.

-Imcopa and a court-appointed judicial administrator agreed with canceling this week's auction, court documents showed.

-Bunge alleged in a filing that missing and "outdated" information in Imcopa's data room made it hard to analyze the merit and risks of the potential investment, referring mainly to environmental and regulatory approvals for the plants to operate.
+Bunge alleged in a filing on Nov.
+26 that missing and "outdated" information in Imcopa's dataroom made it hard to analyze the merit of the potential investment, referring mainly to regulatory approvals for the plants to operate.

 The trading firm's Brazilian unit also claimed "inconsistencies" between the amended reorganization plan approved by Imcopa's creditors in 2017 and bidding rules published last October.